sjwhitworth/flask-template/README.md

 Flask Template
 ==============

-Skeleton template to build Flask projects off of.
-God I'm so lazy.
+Skeleton template to build Flask projects off of to save me doing all of this cruft every single time.